dbierer/zf2-module-for-doctrine-tutorial/README.md

 }
 ```
 ###Test the repository class
-- Rewrite `Application\Controller\AdminController::indexAction()` to use the Event repository class to find all events.
+- Rewrite `Application\Controller\AdminController::indexAction()` to use the Event repository class to find all events
 ```
 $events = $this->getServiceLocator()->get('application-repo-event')->findAll();
 ```